Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

-The main contributions of this paper are: \begin{enumerate*}[label= (\roman*)] \item The demonstration that image annotations and ML model outputs can be represented, encoded, and exchanged in DICOM format using existing DICOM data models, information object definitions, and services, respectively. \item The development of a software library that provides a high-level application programming interface (API) for the Python programming language to facilitate creation of DICOM objects for storage of image-derived information, including image annotations and ML model outputs, as well as accessing and interpreting information stored in DICOM objects. \item The establishment of a standard-based workflow for ML model training and inference that is generally applicable across different imaging modalities, computer vision problems, and medical disciplines. \end{enumerate*}
+The main contributions of this paper are: \begin{enumerate*}[label= (\roman*)] \item The demonstration that image annotations can be encoded and exchanged in DICOM format using existing DICOM IODs and services, respectively. \item The development of a software library that provides a high-level application programming interface (API) for the Python programming language to facilitate creation of DICOM objects for storage of image-derived information, including image annotations, as well as accessing and interpreting information stored in DICOM objects. \item The establishment of a standard-based workflow for ML model training and inference that is generally applicable across different imaging modalities, computer vision problems, and medical disciplines. \end{enumerate*}

 In developing the \emph{highdicom} library and establishing an ML workflow based on DICOM, we made several observations that merit further discussion.